cde-ev/cdedb2/doc/source/Realm_Assembly_Voting-Details.rst

 * Preferential Votes
 * Classical Votes

-Internally, we handle them equal, so we have only one complex facility of determining results and not two which are used in parallel.

 Additionally, we allow for both voting types to include an optional rejection option into the vote.
 So, we gain in total four different combinations of vote settings.

+Internally, we model classical votes as preferential ones, so we have only one complex facility of determining the result of a ballot and not two used in parallel.

 Preferential Votes